 This is a more recent anime that has gained a lot of popularity.
-It's all about superheroes, which is the perfect time to capitalize on that genre.
-MHA deals with a young group of students going to school at a hero school called U.A. and goes through their adventures of fighting villains, learning about their powers, and teamwork.
+It's all about superheroes- the perfect time to capitalize on that genre.
+Myu Hero Academia deals with a young group of students going to school at a hero school called the U.A. and goes through their adventures of fighting villains, learning about their powers, and teamwork.

-What makes this one stand out for me as a Christian, is its morality and how good overcomes evil.
-It doesn't make it so black and white every time, so it makes the viewer think if the villain's actions are justified or not.
+This one stands out for me as a Christian because of its morality and how good overcomes evil.
+It doesn't make it so black and white every time, so it makes the viewer wonder if the villain's actions are justified.

 Overall, it's a fun anime with action, drama, mystery, and quick-moving plots that keep you hooked!